insightsengineering/scribe/README.md

 ![Report example](./images/report.png)

+The statuses in the report shown above, when clicked, show the logs from the execution of `R CMD build`, `R CMD INSTALL`, or `R CMD check`.

 ## Installing

 Simply download the project for your distribution from the [releases](https://github.com/insightsengineering/scribe/releases) page. `scribe` is distributed as a single binary file and does not require any additional system requirements other than `R`, with which it integrates and interfaces externally.